Probiotics for Dogs & Sensitive Stomachs: A Simple Guide | Get Joy

 Is pumpkin good for dogs?

-Yes — plain, cooked pumpkin is a gentle source of fiber that many dog companions reach for to help with both loose stools and mild constipation.
-A spoonful is usually plenty.
+Yes — plain, cooked pumpkin is a gentle source of both soluble and insoluble fiber, which is why dog companions reach for it to help with both loose stools and mild constipation.
+It's one of the superfoods we build into every Get Joy recipe.

 🌾

-Fiber keeps things moving and feeds the microbiome.
-Too little or too much can both cause trouble.
+Dogs need both kinds: soluble fiber feeds the microbiome, and insoluble fiber keeps things moving.
+Pumpkin delivers both.
+Too little or too much can cause trouble.
 How much fiber do dogs need? →

 🥩

-Minimally processed, whole-food nutrition is gentler on a sensitive stomach than heavily processed food — especially when gut support is built in.
+Minimally processed, whole-food nutrition — real meat plus superfoods like pumpkin, salmon oil, and flaxseed — is gentler on a sensitive stomach than heavily processed food, especially with gut support built in.

 🔄